-DOD Lashes Out on Accusations of Being 'Woke,' Defends Studying CRT
+Pentagon Leader: Accusations of Military Being 'Woke' Are 'Offensive'

 However, Milley — invited by a Democrat lawmaker to respond — chimed in with a staunch defense of studying critical race theory, saying he thought it was important for military leaders to be “widely read.”

 “I want to understand white rage, and I’m white,” he said, referencing the January 6 Capitol riot.
-“What is it that caused thousands of people to assault this building and try to overturn the Constitution of the United States of America.”
+“What is it that caused thousands of people to assault this building and try to overturn the Constitution of the United States of America?”

 Milley added he has read Mao, Marx, and Lenin, but that it did not make him a Communist.